marvinjk6/Redux-Toolkit/README.md

 ##  Cake Slice

 We're going to define the actions and reducers, the recommendations is to group together the reducer logic and actions for a single feature in a single file, the file should contain slice as suffix;
+- create a feature slice using the createSlice function, wich generates actions and reducers;
 - cakeSlice.js
 - iceCreamSlice.js

+## Configuring Store

+With redux toolkit we use configure store to define our store

+* cakeSlice.js

+    - create the store using configure store function
+    - dispatch actions on the store using store.dispatch